patrickroteman/FetchStaffAssessment/README.md

 ### Steps to Run the App

+1. Open the project in Xcode
+2. Run the FetchStaffAssessment target

+// TODO: Is anything needed to set up the packages to download?

 ### Focus Areas: What specific areas of the project did you prioritize?
 Why did you choose to focus on these areas?

 ### Time Spent: Approximately how long did you spend working on this project?
 How did you allocate your time?